 Federal Express Canada Ltd. continues to revitalize school grounds across the country through our Greening Canada’s School Grounds program with Tree Canada.

-Since 2007, FedEx Express Canada has sponsored the greening of 50 school grounds across Canada, and has committed to greening 15 more in 2012.
+Since 2007, FedEx Express Canada has sponsored the greening of more than 80 school grounds across Canada.
 In addition, we have planted more than 60,000 trees in support of reforestation programs including Tree Canada’s B.C.
 Fire ReLeaf program, which allowed B.C. homeowners, landowners and municipalities to plant trees destroyed during the forest fires in the summer of 2009.

 About Tree Canada

 Tree Canada is a not-for-profit charitable organization established to encourage Canadians to plant and care for trees in urban and rural environments.
-A winner of the Canadian Environmental Award (2007), Tree Canada engages Canadian companies, government agencies and individuals to support the planting of trees, the greening of schoolyards, and other efforts to sensitize Canadians to the benefits of planting and maintaining trees.
-To date, more than 77 million trees have been planted, more than 450 schoolyards have been greened, and Tree Canada has organized 9 national urban forest conferences.
+Tree Canada engages Canadian companies, government agencies and individuals to support the planting of trees, the greening of schoolyards, and other efforts to sensitize Canadians to the benefits of planting and maintaining trees.
+To date, over 80 million trees have been planted, over 550 schoolyards have been greened, and Tree Canada has helped organize ten national urban forest conferences.
+This year’s Canadian Urban Forest Conference will take place in Victoria, BC from September 30-October 2, 2014.
 More information about Tree Canada is available at www.treecanada.ca.

 Public Affairs and Media Relations